zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ## RPC server behavior

-An Arti RPC server uses connect strings to decide where to listen for incoming RPC connections.
+An Arti RPC server uses connect points to decide where to listen for incoming RPC connections.

-Unlike an RPC client, an RPC server tries to listen using _every_ configured connect string.
+Unlike an RPC client, an RPC server tries to listen using _every_ configured connect point.
-If any connect string fails, it treats the error as fatal, and stops searching.
+If any connect point fails, it treats the error as fatal, and stops searching.

 The RPC server also has an option `rpc.enabled` that can be used to turn off RPC entirely.
 If it is set to `false`, then the server doesn't listen on any RPC ports.

-Connect strings or their locations can be given in a tabular option `rpc.listen`, taking a form something like:
+Connect points or their locations can be given in a tabular option `rpc.listen`, taking a form something like:

 ```